stmilne/icds_docs_v2/docs/software/installing-from-source.md

 you should build software on a node with the same processor type that will be used to run the software, by using an interactive batch session to log onto the desired compute node.
-On a compute node, running the following command displays the processor type:
+On a compute node, to display the processor type, execute:

 ```
 $ cat /sys/devices/cpu/caps/pmu_name
 ```

-Software builds are not typically backwards-compatible;
-software built on newer processors may not run on older processors.
+Software built on newer processors may not run on older processors.
 If you want to ensure your software runs on all of Roar's nodes (which vary considerably in age), build on a Haswell node (the oldest now on Roar).